 - The lazy eye: An imbalance in the muscles responsible for positioning the eye is the most common cause of lazy eyes.

 - Muscle contractures: Some neurological disorders can cause your limbs to pull towards your middle, such as cerebral palsy.
-With Botox injections, these contracted muscles may be relaxed in certain situations.
+With Botox injections, we can relax these muscles in certain situations.

 - The hyperhidrosis: In this case, even though the temperature is not hot and you’re not exerting yourself, excessive sweating happens.